 As we all know, multimode fiber is usually divided into OM1, OM2, OM3 and OM4.
-Then how about single-mode fiber?
-In fact, the types of single-mode fiber seem much more complex than multimode fiber.
-There are two primary sources of specification of single-mode optical fiber.
+Then how about single mode fiber (SMF)?
+In fact, the types of single mode fiber seem much more complex than multimode fiber.
+There are two primary sources for the specifications of single mode optical fiber.
 One is the ITU-T G.65x series, and the other is IEC 60793-2-50 (published as BS EN 60793-2-50).
-Rather than refer to both ITU-T and IEC terminology, I’ll only stick to the simpler ITU-T G.65x in this article.
-There are 19 different single-mode optical fiber specifications defined by the ITU-T, among which G.652 fiber is the most commonly used.
+Rather than referring to both ITU-T and IEC terminologies, we’ll only stick to the simpler ITU-T G.65x in this article.
+There are 19 different single mode optical fiber specifications defined by the ITU-T, among which G.652 fiber is the most commonly used.

 |ITU-T G.652||ITU-T G.652.A, ITU-T G.652.B, ITU-T G.652.C, ITU-T G.652.D|

 |ITU-T G.654||ITU-T G.654.A, ITU-T G.654.B, ITU-T G.654.C|

 |ITU-T G.655||ITU-T G.655.A, ITU-T G.655.B, ITU-T G.655.C, ITU-T G.655.D, ITU-T G.655.E|

 |ITU-T G.657||ITU-T G.657.A1, ITU-T G.657.A2, ITU-T G.657.B2, ITU-T G.657.B3|